Learning Ukulele with Curt

 Teaching Yourself

-Self-assessment is typically hard to do when you don't know what to study or how to approach organizing all the possibilities.
+Self-assessment is typically challenging to do when you don't know what to study or how to approach organizing all the possibilities.
 It's not until you get a bit further along in your development that you can determine what is needed.
-However, — there is one area that is hard to do on your own.
+However, there is one area that is difficult to do on your own.
 And that is technique.

 For technique, it's important to get someone who understands the mechanics involved and, more importantly, can communicate what is required.
 Think of the parallel to sports coaching and how it's typically not the great players who are the great coaches and managers.
 Musicians are no different.
 It's the rare few that can handle both.